 You also have the option to switch your Google Maps to satellite mode.
 You should switch to Satellite mode once you have used Transit mode and located a few areas that interest you and you’re hoping to fish.

-Satellite mode shows you everything from the terrain, to tree lines, and even small forest roads.
-It can be overwhelming so make sure you have a bit of a plan before you begin looking where to fish.
+Satellite mode shows you everything from the terrain to tree lines and even small forest roads.
+It can be overwhelming, so make sure you have a bit of a plan before you begin looking for where to fish.

 Street View

-If you’re one that wants to fish along a road, then switch Google Maps to street view.
+If you want to fish along a road, then switch Google Maps to Street View.

 It is capable of finding: